75-77 Derby Road

 0115 941 0543

 David started playing the Clarinet aged 11 (to get out of maths).
-He is a qualified Jig and Tool designer and hydraulics engineer and plays Bass and Contra-bass clarinet in Nottingham Symphonic Winds.
+He is a qualified Jig and Tool designer and hydraulics engineer, and instrumental problem-solver extraordinaire.
+He plays Bass and Contra-bass clarinet in Nottingham Symphonic Wind Orchestra.
 David is married to Margaret and he has one son, Jonathon.
 David's greatest musical achievement to date is to give Jack Brymer a lift to a gig.

 Born in the Plough Inn, Covenham, Margaret moved to Nottingham in the swinging sixties.
 Margaret can still beat the computer keyboard with her touch typing speeds (whilst simultaneously holding a conversation) and is the only person in the world still doing Pitman shorthand and double entry book-keeping. (so all that time at Clarendon College wasn't wasted).

-Organiser of everything at Windblowers, Margaret is secretary of Nottingham Symphonic Winds, she has two children and five grandchildren - her only problem is being married to David!
+Organiser of everything at Windblowers, Margaret is secretary of Nottingham Symphonic Winds, she has two children and eight grandchildren - her only problem is being married to David!

 Principally an oboist (well that's the instrument he says he can play to a reasonable standard!)
 Peter also dabbles on other woodwind, freely admitting that he is more of a "jack of all trades" rather than a master on any!